What to look for when buying a stall bar

 Rung Attachment - Some stall bars secure the rungs with glue, which can break free and allow the rung to spin.
 Ours are screwed to the unit through the back of the vertical rails, so they cannot spin.
 Furthermore most of our rungs attach to the vertical rails by mortise and tenon, which are precisely machined to give the closest fit that is still easy to assemble.

 Horizontal Crossbars - Most other wall bars may attach via brackets, which limits your wall anchoring options to only the bracket locations, leading many people to have to build their own backing boards to mount the wall bar to.

 When choosing a stall bar for Schroth scoliosis physical therapy:

 There are additional items to consider when buying a wall bar for scoliosis therapy.
 How important each of these items is to you must be determined by your therapist.

 Rung Spacing - When building stall bars for Schroth therapists, I'm usually asked to make the rung spacing a narrow 5 1/2", so that the patient can find the hand position that ideally leverages them into a position most suited to the exercise they are performing.
 I've now brought that principle to the Rangeley, Rockland, Portland, and Acadia stall bar models.

 Rung Clearance to Wall - Some Schroth exercises require the user to wrap their arms behind the rungs.
 For these routines there must be enough clearance behind the rungs to do so.
 The Acadia, Portland, and Rockland models accommodate these exercises, as does the Rangeley when paired with the optional spacer block kit.

 Offset Top Rung - Schroth hanging exercises require the user's torso to clear the other rungs during hanging routines.
-The 5 1/4" clearance on the Acadia, Rockland, and Portland models allow for this nicely.
+The 5 1/4" clearance on the Acadia and Rockland, and the 5 3/4" on the Portland models allow for this nicely.